 Scores of 95% or higher are considered substantial compliance.
 Supervisors should address any noted deficiencies with specific training through In-service Training classes or Daily Training Bulletins (DTBs).
 This training should be reinforced by close and effective supervision in addition to Supervisor Feedback Logs entries.

-The overall score of the Custodial Interrogations Audit is as follows: 99.6%; the previous audit was scored 99%.
+The overall score of the Custodial Interrogations Audit is as follows: 99%; the previous audit was scored 99.6%.
+The following metric was non-compliant in the overall score in the "Interrogation" scorecard, there were deficiencies as noted: